 Birmingham TreePeople, alongside Birmingham City Council, have been the propagators of this programme within the City of Birmingham, using the city as a preliminary case study that coincides with the implementation of the Urban Forest Master Plan, another project focusing on the increase of ward-level canopy cover to improve the health and well-being of residents.

-Due to the UFA’s focus on community and residential involvement, Heritage Fund provided the finances for the project, and for BTP to garner to employees to enact Communications and Engagement, something rare for a charity to obtain.
+Due to the UFA’s focus on community and residential involvement, Heritage Fund provided the finances for the project, and for BTP to garner two employees to enact Communications and Engagement, something rare for a charity to obtain.
+This project runs from June 2023 to October 2024.

 BTP, with its humble origins in the Tree Warden Scheme by BCC in 2016, to achieving the city’s status as Tree City in 2019, completing 2023’s iTree Eco survey in record time, our non-profit organisation that prioritises the urban forest has grown from strength to strength, establishing one of the largest volunteer networks in the UK.